ayo-codes/moviesApp/README.md

 [ Briefly state any app functionality that requires authentication, e.g. only authenticated users can tag a movie as a 'favourite'.]

+- only authenticated users can access the filter movies functionality

 #### Supabase (if relevant)

 [Include a screenshot(s) from your Supabase account that verifies its use for this app. ]

+Authentication done using supabase

+![][myimage21]

+![][myimage22]

 ## Deployment (if relevant).